Combining Computer Vision with Photometry for More Effective Backlit Symbol Inspection

 The blind zone indicator (right illuminated image of two vehicles positioned together) from a Buick Lucerne’s right-side mirror.
 (Image: NHTSA1)

-Blind-zone indicators are a critical vehicle safety component, thus are subject to strict requirements for luminance and chromaticity values, shape, and position.
+As a critical vehicle safety component, backlit indicators are subject to strict visual requirements, including luminance and chromaticity values, shape, and position.
 They must be clear, visible, and legible under all ambient conditions.
 Yet they are particularly challenging to inspect, where fixturing (holding a part in place for inspection) can be difficult.
 Millimeter differences in laser cutting or part placement for inspection can interfere with effective measurement by machine vision systems.

 Backlit symbols must be inspected for defects in their shape and formation, such as gaps (exclusions, left) or extra elements (inclusions, right).